troglobit/watchdogd/README.md

 are disabled by default.
 First, system load average monitoring can be enabled with the `-a 0.8,0.9` command line argument.
 Second, the memory leak detector `-m 0.9,0.95`.
-Third, the file descriptor leak detector `-n 0.8,0.95`.
+Third, the file descriptor leak detector `-f 0.8,0.95`.
 All of which are *very* useful on an embedded system!

 The two values, separated by a comma, are the warning and reboot levels in percent.
 For the loadavg monitoring it is important to know that the